:::

 10.5.
 Proficiency testing

 10.5.1.
-The laboratory must actively participate in the ISTA Proficiency Test Programme and must be able to demonstrate that any inconsistencies are investigated and corrective actions taken.
-The laboratory must also participate in any further follow-up tests arranged by the Proficiency Test Committee, if required.
+The accredited member must actively participate in the ISTA Proficiency Test Programme and must be able to demonstrate that a poor result (i.e., results rated as C or BMP) or any inconsistencies are investigated, and corrective actions taken.
+The accredited member must also participate in any further follow-up tests arranged by the Proficiency Test Committee, if required.

 10.6.
 Corrective actions and complaints

 10.6.1.
-The laboratory must establish a policy and procedures and must designate appropriate authorities for implementing corrective action when nonconforming work or departures from the policies and procedures in the quality system or technical operations have been identified.
+The accredited member must establish a policy and procedures and must designate appropriate authorities for implementing corrective action when nonconforming work or deviations from the policies and procedures in the quality system or technical operations have been identified.

 10.6.2.
 The procedure for corrective action must start with an investigation to determine the root cause(s) of the problem.

 10.6.3.
-Where corrective action is needed, the laboratory must identify potential corrective actions.
+The accredited member must identify potential corrective actions.
 It must select and implement the action(s) most likely to eliminate the problem and to prevent recurrence.
-Corrective actions must be to a degree appropriate to the magnitude and the risk of the problem.
-The laboratory must document and implement any required changes resulting from corrective action investigations.
+Corrective actions must be appropriate to the magnitude and the risk of the problem.
+The accredited member must document and implement any required changes resulting from corrective action investigations.

 10.6.4.
-The laboratory must monitor the results to ensure that the corrective actions taken have been effective.
+The accredited member must monitor the results to ensure that the corrective actions taken have been effective.

 10.6.5.
-The laboratory must define and document arrangements for dealing with complaints and taking corrective action whenever discrepancies are identified.
+The accredited member must define and document arrangements for dealing with complaints and taking corrective action whenever discrepancies are identified.

 10.7.
 Review of requests, tenders and contracts

 10.7.1.
-The laboratory must establish and maintain procedures for the review of requests, tenders and contracts.
+The accredited member must establish and maintain procedures for the review of requests, tenders and contracts.
+This can be included in an application or request for testing form.
 The policies and procedures for these reviews leading to a contract for testing and sampling must ensure that:

-(b) the laboratory has the capability and resources to meet the requirements
+(b) the accredited member has the capability and resources to meet the requirements

 (c) the appropriate testing method is selected and capable of meeting the clients’ requirements

 10.7.2.
 Any differences between the request or tender and the contract must be resolved before any work commences.
-Each contract must be acceptable both to the laboratory and the client.
+Each contract must be acceptable both to the accredited member and the client.

 10.7.4.
-The review must also cover any work that is subcontracted by the laboratory.
+The review must also cover any work that is subcontracted by the accredited member.

 10.7.5.
 The client must be informed of any deviation from the contract.